 The University reserves the right to require that the individual submit to independent medical examinations by a health care provider of the University's choosing for continuation of payments under this policy, and/or submit additional Physician Certifications.

-The maximum number of days in pay status (including sick leave, paid time off, and STD, in that order) for any one condition cannot exceed six (6) months or one hundred thirty-two (132) consecutive work days.
+The maximum number of days in pay status (including sick leave, paid time off, and STD) for any one condition cannot exceed six (6) months or one hundred thirty-two (132) consecutive work days.

 Medical leave resulting from pregnancy shall entitle employees to paid leave for up to eight (8) weeks in the case of a normal delivery, and up to ten (10) weeks for a Caesarean Section, or the length of time determined to be medically necessary as certified by the employee's physician.
-Such paid leave consists of sick leave, PTO, and STD, in that order.
-Employees taking additional leave under Policy 631 (Family and Medical Leave) will be required to substitute available PTO per that policy.
+Such paid leave consists of sick leave, 50% of PTO, and STD, in that order.
+Employees taking additional leave under Policy 631 (Family and Medical Leave) will use available PTO unless they elect to retain it by contacting their Business Administrator.

 STD may only be used when an employee has a continuous, incapacitating serious health condition as certified by a physician.
 STD cannot be used for an intermittent leave or to care for a family member.